Dzhuneyt/terraform-aws-ecs-cluster/README.md

-# Terraform module for AWS ECS clusters
+# Terraform module for creating AWS ECS clusters
- Terraform module for creating an AWS ECS cluster of EC2 instances (spot & on-demand) and an optional VPC
+ Terraform module for creating an AWS ECS cluster of EC2 instances (spot & on-demand) and an optional VPC (or reuse an existing VPC)

 ## Usage